MG-Token/wifi_bruter/README.md

 # WIFI Bruter
-A brute fource for wifi network using SimpleWifi.dll
+A brute force for wifi network using SimpleWifi.dll